ahloon/seoanalyser/README.md

 Calculate external Links - to count the occurrence of external links in the textbox or website.

 # Installation guide
+1. Update node modules by executing npm update in the command line and in the solution's folder.
-Build and run from Visual Studio 2017.
+2. Build and run from Visual Studio 2017.

 # To do
 1. Getting words and meta tags from a website is not working at this moment.
 The challenge is getting the fetch API to work with URL in its parameter.